 Our exploitation strategy aims to achieve a market-uptake of promising technologies, products and services within 2 - 3 years after the end of the project.
-The technologies aim to produce a variety of exploitable innovations ranging from residue treatments to avoid emissions through the recycling of residues and the creation of commercial products with lower emission profiles during production and usage compared to conventional products, currently used at farm-level.
+The technologies aim to produce a variety of exploitable innovations ranging from residue treatments to avoid emissions through the recycling of residues and the creation of commercial products with lower emission profiles during the entire value-chain compared to conventional products, currently used at farm-level.
 The involvement of commercial partners, who will profit from the successful demonstration and validation of their products in different demonstration sites, will maximize exploitation.
 The key components of the exploitation plans are market analyses and business model developments.
 They form the basis of the strategy formulation and implementation based on concept-studies for different farmers and industries.
 Therefore, we will characterize relevant markets and market segments for different geographical regions as well as different types of application such as the farming sector, the biogas sector, the waste sector and the food-industry.
-The analyses will provide a picture of the market size (i.e. number of customers) and economic opportunities (i.e. sales revenues for existing products) and identify opportunities resulting from technology synergies and complementarities.
-Table 1 summarizes the activities involved in the exploitation task.
+The analyses will provide a picture of the market size (i.e. number of customers, demand) and economic opportunities (i.e. sales revenues for existing products) and identify opportunities resulting from technology synergies and complementarities.
+Error!
+Reference s ource not found. summarizes the activities involved in the exploitation task.